MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 1. Change your product key to a valid Multiple Activation Key (MAK) or Retail key.
 To change your key, you must have both a qualifying operating system license and a Volume license Windows 7 upgrade license, or a full license for Windows 7 from a retail source.
 1. Try to activate your key again.

-If you see error message 0x80072ee2 when you attempt to activate your key again, you'll need to activate your key by phone.
+If you see error message 0x80072ee2 when you attempt to activate your key again, you need to activate your key by phone.

 To activate your key by phone:

-1. Open a command prompt and run **slmgr /dti**, then record the value of the Installation ID.
+1. Open a command prompt and run `slmgr /dti`, then record the value of the Installation ID.
 1. Contact the [Microsoft Licensing Activation Center](https://www.microsoft.com/Licensing/existing-customer/activation-centers) and provide the Installation ID in order to receive a Confirmation ID.
-1. To activate by using the Confirmation ID, run **slmgr /atp <Confirmation ID>**.
+1. To activate by using the Confirmation ID, run `slmgr /atp <Confirmation ID>`.

 ### 0xC004F038 The count reported by your Key Management Service (KMS) is insufficient

-When you encounter this issue, an error message appears that says, "The Software Protection Service reported that the computer could not be activated.
+When you encounter this issue, an error message appears that says, "The Software Protection Service reported that the computer couldn't be activated.
 The count reported by your Key Management Service (KMS) is insufficient.
 Please contact your system administrator."

 #### 0xC004F038 cause